um-pdavila/acs_docs/docs/services/2-transfer.rst

     pw:  [UM caneid passwd]
     Folder: download/<projectname>

-Open an SFTP session to the gateway server using your CCS account
+Open an SFTP session to the gateway server using your IDSC account
 credentials: ``xfer.ccs.miami.edu``

 ::